pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/microservice_dockerization/step1.md

 {{< /tabsection >}}

-This file, along with the others we will be creating, should be placed in the docker folder at the root of the project.

-Let's have a look at what this Docker script will be doing.
-The standard Python v.3 image is going to be used as the base image, and Python is going to be installed on top of it.
-Next, /app is set as the working directory and our project's requirements.txt file is copied there.
-This file contains a list of dependencies that are required to build the project, which are installed using the **pip install -r requirements.txt** command.
-The last steps of the script simply copies the rest of the project to the image.

 Note that the file requirements.txt is copied first, then the dependencies are installed, and only after that do we copy the rest of the source code.
 This is done to speed up container creation during future runs, as the steps that haven't changed from the last run are simply taken from Docker's cache.
 In other words, unless we add or remove a dependency, Docker can use the cached image with all of the dependencies already installed, and only has to perform the "copy" steps when we change the project's source code.

 In our projects, we strive to make our scripts as universal as possible.
 Because of this, all variable values are defined in a separate file named **component.json**, which looks like this: